-• For example trees may be infinite; however, if they are chopped down faster than they can grow and are not looked after they won't be replaced.
+Discuss the concept that trees may be infinite; however, if they are chopped down faster than they can grow and are not looked after, they won't be replaced.

 Ask students to add a third column to their chart and note down conditions required for a resource to remain infinite.